-Fecal coliform was present at FWA-A, likely due to pet waste from the residential area, but no e. coli was detected.
-COD and BOD5 results are likely less attributable to pet waste than in previous years, and COD levels may potentially reflect use of lawn care products, fertilizer, or pest deterrents.
+Fecal coliform and E. coli were present at FWA-C, likely due to pet waste from the residential area.
+COD and BOD5 results are likely partially attributable to pet waste, and potentially lawn care products or fertilizer.

 Summer rainwater samples